derbartigelady/Tac/README.md

 - Fenix 8 Solar 51mm / Tactix 8 Solar 51mm (..\Releases\fenix851mm)
 - Forerunner 265 (..\Releases\fr265)

-more Devices can be added - just ask
+More Devices can be added - just ask.

 This is a learning project.
 It is not up to programmer standards!
 Tere are no options/settings in this watchface.